Extended (PTEROSOR + T-REX) group picture

 The PTEROSOR project

 Processes related to electronically excited states are central in chemistry, physics, and biology, playing a key role in ubiquitous processes such as photochemistry, catalysis, and solar cell technology.
 However, defining an effective method that reliably provides accurate excited-state energies remains a major challenge in theoretical chemistry.
-In PTEROSOR, we aim at developing a totally novel approach to obtain excited-state energies and wave functions in molecular systems thanks to the properties of non-Hermitian Hamiltonians.
+In PTEROSOR, we aim to develop a totally novel approach to obtain excited-state energies and wave functions in molecular systems thanks to the properties of non-Hermitian Hamiltonians.
 Our key idea is to perform an analytic continuation of conventional computational chemistry methods.
 Indeed, through the complex plane, ground and excited states can be naturally connected.
-In a non-Hermitian complex picture, the energy levels are sheets of a more complicated topological manifold called Riemann surface and they are smooth and continuous analytic continuation of one another.
-PTEROSOR’s main goal is to develop a new theoretical approach allowing to connect, through the complex plane, electronic states.
+In a non-Hermitian complex picture, the energy levels are sheets of a more complicated topological manifold called Riemann surface and they are a smooth and continuous analytic continuation of one another.
+PTEROSOR’s main goal is to develop a new theoretical approach allowing connection, through the complex plane, electronic states.
 Instead of Hermitian Hamiltonians, we propose to use a more general class of Hamiltonians which have the property of being PT-symmetric, i.e., invariant with respect to combined parity reflection P and time reversal T. This weaker condition ensures a real energy spectrum in unbroken PT-symmetric regions.
-PT-symmetric Hamiltonians can be seen as analytic continuation of conventional Hermitian Hamiltonians.
-Using PT-symmetric quantum theory, an Hermitian Hamiltonian can be analytically continued into the complex plane, becoming non-Hermitian in the process and exposing the fundamental topology of eigenstates.
-Our gateway between ground and excited states are provided by exceptional points which lie at the boundary between broken and unbroken PT-symmetric regions.
+PT-symmetric Hamiltonians can be seen as an analytic continuation of conventional Hermitian Hamiltonians.
+Using PT-symmetric quantum theory, a Hermitian Hamiltonian can be analytically continued into the complex plane, becoming non-Hermitian in the process and exposing the fundamental topology of eigenstates.
+Our gateway between ground and excited states is provided by exceptional points that lie at the boundary between broken and unbroken PT-symmetric regions.

 This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (Grant agreement No. 863481).